bjrnt/alfred-project-manager/README.md

 Grab the latest release [here](https://github.com/bjrnt/alfred-project-manager/releases/) and install the workflow file.

-Set `PROJECT_DIRECTORY` inside the workflow's environment variables (install the workflow, select in from the workflow list, and press the `[x]` icon), and you're good to go.
+Set the `PROJECT_DIRECTORY` inside the workflow's environment variables.
+If you set a relative path, it is assumed this is relative to your home directory.

 ## Usage